acallejasp/fdsw-github/site/content/docs/5.3/utilities/flex.md

 ## Direction

 Set the direction of flex items in a flex container with direction utilities.
 In most cases you can omit the horizontal class here as the browser default is `row`.
-However, you may encounter situations where you needed to explicitly set this value (like responsive layouts).
+However, you may encounter situations where you needed to experiencialicitly set this value (like responsive layouts).

 Use `.flex-row` to set a horizontal direction (the browser default), or `.flex-row-reverse` to start the horizontal direction from the opposite side.